omz13/kirby3-feeds/README.md

 - Generates a [JSON 1](https://jsonfeed.org/version/1) syndication feed (at `/feeds/json`).
 - Generates a sub-setted syndication feed at `feeds/<category>/atom|json|rss`) where `<category>`` is mapped to a kirby `collection`.
 - A feed will have a maximum of 60 items.
-- The generated syndication feeds can be cached for a determined amount of time, c.f. `cacheTTL` in _Configuration_.
+- The generated syndication feeds are cached in the server for a determined amount of time, c.f. `cacheTTL` in _Configuration_, to mitigate server load.
 - Only pages that have a status of "published" are included, i.e. those with "draft" or "unpublished" are excluded.
+- Respects `If-Modified-Since` and  `If-None-Match` headers and will return a `304 Not Modified` response if appropriate.
 - For debugging purposes, the generated sitemap can include additional information as comments; c.f. `debugqueryvalue` in _Configuration_.

 Caveat:
-- Withdrawn pages (i.e. with a method `issunset` that returns `true`) can be excluded by appropriate configuration within a collection
+- Withdrawn pages (i.e. with a method `issunset` that returns `true`) can be excluded by appropriate configuration within a collection.
 - Pages under an embargo (i.e. with a method `isunderembargo` that returns `true`) can similarly be managed.